kevindudeja/Inshorts-SMS-Bot/README.md

    sudo pip install twilio
    ```
 Steps
- - Create a new python file say sendsms.py and in your python script import the twilio module
-   - import twilio
- - Follow the rest of the code here in the twilio api documentation - https://www.twilio.com/docs/api/rest/sending-messages
  - The documentation says an outgoing number needs to be set up, which is passed as an argument in the function calls of the api
  - Hence, set up an outgoing number in your twilio dashboard - https://www.twilio.com/console/sms/getting-started/basics
+ - Edit the sendsms.py script with your phone number, OAuth code etc...
  - run the python script in the terminal
-   - python sendsms.py
+   - python sendsmstest.py

  OUTPUT: Recieved 1 Message from 51465
  " Sent from your Twilio trial account - Hello World "